Car Accidents in Charleston County

 South Carolina DPS also provides car accident information for Charleston County by the time of day.

-The highest number of fatal collisions in 2017 occurred between 9:01 pm and midnight, with 14 happening during that range.
+The highest number of fatal car accidents in Charleston, SC 2017 occurred between 9:01 pm and midnight, with 14 happening during that range.
 To contrast, the highest number of injury collisions, by a landslide, took place between 3:01 pm and 6:00 pm, with a total of 1,029 such collisions during this timeframe.

 Complete a Free Case Evaluation form now